systemcatch/eiapy/README.md

 ## Notes on API behaviour
 - When providing invalid time limits for a series data request data=[] is returned.
+- For data requests num & start cannot be used together but num & end can.
 - When an invalid series id is passed this is the response.
 ```
 # {'request': {'series_id': 'eba.ciso-cfe.id.', 'command': 'series', 'num': '5'},